Criminology Course Subject Degree GuideSee All Subject Degree Guides

 Institutions typically ask for around 280 UCAS tariff points, ranging from BCC upwards, however, the higher the university and course are on the league table, the higher the university entry requirements tends to be.

 Students are advised to check with their chosen universities and desired courses to guarantee that they understand the entry requirements needed for admission.
-It’s always reccomended that student visit universities at open days, it provides the students with a feel for student life at that university.
+It’s always recommended that students visit universities at open days, it provides the students with a feel for student life at that university.

 What are my study options?